Title IX/Sexual misconduct policy

 The Title IX Coordinator will coordinate the provision of educational materials and training for the campus community, and will ensure a fair and neutral process for all parties and monitor all other aspects of the university’s Title IX compliance.

-The president of the university has appointed Dr. Mark Bourassa, senior associate director of student life, as the Title IX Coordinator, and Iris Neufeld, registrar, as the Title IX Deputy Coordinator.
+The president of the university has appointed Dr. Mark Bourassa, senior director of student development, as the Title IX Coordinator, and Iris Neufeld, registrar, as the Title IX Deputy Coordinator.

 The policy applies to all of the following areas: